kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 First, the responder should register itself with all the pods it is interested in evicting/processing (either partially or fully) by adding itself to the `.spec.evictionResponders` field of the pod.
-This list is then added to the [EvictionRequest](#pod-and-evictionrequest-api) after creation by the eviction request controller.
+This list is then added to the [Eviction](#pod-and-evictionrequest-api) after creation by the eviction request controller.

 The Responder type should set the `name` field.
 For more details see [Pod and EvictionRequest API](#pod-and-evictionrequest-api) and